 For Example, say there is a missing return for tax year 2015.
 You attempt to file the return to claim your refund in April of 2019.
 You will not be granted the refund because the latest date to claim it would have been April of 2018.
 There is light to the end of the tunnel in order to achieve tax relief.
-Most firms will offer a free consultation to see if you qualify for resolution of your federal tax debt.
+Most firms will offer a free consultation to see if you qualify for resolution of your federal tax liability.
 Your consultation will consist of a review of financial data to know which resolution option suits your tax problem.

 What Are the Different Types of Tax Resolutions?

 Rule of Minimum Lump Sum payment

 If all your tax returns are filed, then you will qualify for an Installment Agreement.
 The taxpayer must agree to the least amount that is required by the IRS.
-This amount must satisfy the debt in full within a period of up to seven years.
+This amount must satisfy the liability in full within a period of up to seven years.
 Most of the installment agreements have a requirement that you set the payment plan up on a direct debit, which will automatically withdraw the monthly payment amount from your bank account.
 To implement a direct debit agreement, you must provide a signed Form 433-D, Direct Debit, at the time of setting up the payment plan.
-If paying the debt in full, over the time period allowed, is not reasonable for your situation then there is another option called a partial pay installment agreement.
+If paying the liability in full, over the time period allowed, is not reasonable for your situation then there is another option called a partial pay installment agreement.
 This agreement has very similar terms to an original Installment Agreement.
 A main difference is you arrange a much lower monthly payment based on your financial data.
-If your financial data does not change over time, you will be allowed to make reduced payments until the expiration of your tax debt.
-After the expiration date, the IRS is no longer allowed to collect on the debt.
+If your financial data does not change over time, you will be allowed to make reduced payments until the expiration of your tax liability.
+After the expiration date, the IRS is no longer allowed to collect on the liability.
 The taxpayer will also be relinquished of their monthly payments that were arranged.